Freshmen year at college is exciting but also a bit of scary transition it life.

 Use it for homework, leaving notes for roommates or just drawing, if that’s what you like to do.
 Use a dry erase board to even make a grocery list.

-And like I mentioned before – it’s a smart move is to write important reminders in multiple spots!
+It’s a smart move is to write important reminders in multiple spots!

 I like this one because it includes a cork frame if you want to pin papers to it AND it comes with the markers.